rikkoder/rikkoder/README.md

 - 👋 Hi, I’m @rikkoder
-- 👀 I write strange jumbled sentences
+- 👀 I write strange jumbled sentences in C, C++, Python, Java, Javascript, Bash and more
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Perl

 <!---
 rikkoder/rikkoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.